algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 We then need to include the interaction between the quests and the player, and we'll use [this video](https://www.youtube.com/watch?v=QKdyUBjzPmk) as inspiration for our code.

-So we have the following example, which represents a class of interactive objects with a customisable prompt message, displaying the key assigned to the interaction.
+So we have the following example, which represents a class of interactive objects with a customizable prompt message, displaying the key assigned to the interaction.
 When an object interacts, a message identifying the two parties is printed.

 ```GDScript